 define company-wide standards and policies to ensure that all teams are aiming for the same standards

 define team-level standards to ensure they follow their own best practices, in addition to the company-wide standards

-  Before you create a new scorecard, make sure you:
+Before you create a custom scorecard, make sure you:

 To create a scorecard:

 If the scorecard is applied to all components of a selected type, Compass implicitly applies it to all components with a matching component type that you set when you created the scorecard.
 Scorecards applied via component label are also automatically applied, matching components with that label.
 A scorecard set to be applied manually can now be applied to individual components from their detail's page.

 You can delete scorecards that you no longer want to use.

 Scorecard deletion is irreversible.
 Once you delete it, you'll not be able to recover the scorecard again.

 You choose the method of applying the scorecard when you create a scorecard using the field How should this scorecard be applied?

 Scorecards in Compass can be applied using one of the following methods: